jostylr/pieceful-programming/src/scriptedwriting.md

 substitute in.
 There is a scope.

 The idea is to have a document that basically requires some computation in place and this does that.
-It has a lead section of yaml, then the main body which is what the output will be and, followed by that section, any named sections.
+It has a lead section of toml, then the main body which is what the output will be and, followed by that section, any named sections.
+This behavior is handled by name matchers passed in under `namedBehaviors`.

 This should be the scaffolding for both cli and browser.

 Basic outline:

     Abstract (raw)
-    --- yaml
+    ---
-    yaml stuff
+    toml stuff
     --- main | transform stuff

     main block